Profile

 5. 5

-Slowly sift in the semolina flour, whisking vigorously to prevent lumps.
+Gradually whisk in the semolina flour, stirring briskly to prevent lumps.

 6. 6

-Once the mixture thickens, fold in the cooked greens and stir until everything is well combined.
+Once the mixture thickens, fold in the cooked vegetables and stir to combine thoroughly.

 7. 7

-Allow to simmer gently for a few more minutes, adding vegetable broth or hot water if needed to reach a creamy consistency.
+Simmer gently for a few minutes, adding vegetable stock or hot water if needed to achieve a creamy consistency.

 8. 8

-Serve the paniccia hot, drizzled with a little extra virgin olive oil, a twist of black pepper, and a generous sprinkle of grated Sicilian pecorino.
+Serve the paniccia piping hot, drizzled with extra virgin olive oil, a grind of black pepper, and a generous sprinkle of grated pecorino.

 💡 Tips and Variations